 BA (Hons) Dance

 Please send a range of work with online links in order to support your application for this subject.
-This should include 2-3 pieces of work that are at least 3 minutes per performance from your dance repertoire.
+This should include 2-4 pieces of work (at least two minutes per performance) from your dance repertoire.
 You should ensure that the material allows you to demonstrate:

-- (Essential) demonstration of your knowledge and ability of 20th/21st century contemporary dance styles such as - Cunningham, Graham, Release and Classical Ballet
+- (Essential) demonstration of your knowledge and ability of 20th/21st century dance styles such as Cunningham, Graham, Release or Ballet

 - We are looking for your ability to work on the ground as well as moving through space.

 - (Essential) creative and performance work in an appropriate contemporary style (school musicals and musical theatre are generally not advisable submissions)